Gyeeta/gyeeta.github.io/docs/monitor/uioverview.md

 Another possible workflow is to monitor a specific Service or a Process performance.
 For example, to monitor the performance of a config change.
 In such cases, users should access the Service or Process State Monitor.

+Users can also start with the *Global Host Dashboard* and check for Hosts with CPU, Memory or IO bottlenecks (Delays) and then drill-down to find the processes with the respective bottlenecks.

 Users can also query Dashboards for Historical time durations data.

 Another workflow could be to use the *Search* mechanism to search for specific cases.
 For example, search for a CPU Limited (Throttled) process